 The warrants may be exercised upon surrender of the warrant certificate on or prior to the expiration date at the offices of the warrant agent, with the exercise form on the reverse side of the warrant certificate completed and executed as indicated, accompanied by full payment of the exercise price (or on a cashless basis, if applicable), by certified or official bank check payable to Quantum-Si, for the number of warrants being exercised.
 The warrant holders do not have the rights or privileges of holders of common stock and any voting rights until they exercise their warrants and receive Quantum-Si Class A common stock.
 After the issuance of Quantum-Si Class A common stock upon exercise of the warrants, each holder will be entitled to one vote for each share held of record on all matters to be voted on by stockholders.
 No fractional shares will be issued upon exercise of the warrants.
-If, upon exercise, round down to the nearest whole number the number of shares of Quantum-Si Class A common stock to be issued to the warrant holder.
+If, upon exercise of the warrants, a holder would be entitled to receive a fractional interest in a share, Quantum-Si will, upon exercise, round down to the nearest whole number the number of shares of Quantum-Si Class A common stock to be issued to the warrant holder.